-Vince Kellen is a Fellow of Cutter's Business Technology & Digital Transformation Strategies and Data Analytics & Digital Technologies practices and a member of the Cutter Business Technology Council.
+Vince Kellen is a Fellow of Cutter's Business Technology & Digital Transformation Strategies and Data Analytics & Digital Technologies practices, a member of the Cutter Business Technology Council, and a Summit 2016 speaker.
 Dr. Kellen brings a combination of entrepreneurial, academic and IT strategy experience to his role.
 He is currently Senior Vice Provost, Analytics and Technologies at the University of Kentucky, one of the top public research institutions and academic medical centers in the US.
 Dr. Kellen’s areas of responsibility include institutional research and analytics, enterprise software, research computing, academic technology, IT infrastructure and cloud services, supporting the university’s 17 colleges, 30,000 students and 14,000 faculty and staff.
 Dr. Kellen has also served as a partner with strategy consulting firms, where he helped Fortune 500 and midsized companies with business and IT strategies, IT organizational development, customer experience management, CRM, and data warehousing and analytics.

 ...
 As often occurs in life, much stands in the way between data and a good decision, most of that being human nature.
 If organizational leaders can develop a collective, emerging and self-guiding process for analyzing data, anything is possible.